jvcfarias/conversion_script_csv/README.md

         <ul>LinkedIn: <strong>linkedin.com/in/jvcfarias</strong></ul>
 </p>

-<h3>There has been made an early attempt to do so with docopt lib, but we have found Pandas to be the most effective lib for our present purposes.
-Suggestions on how to do update with docopts lib are accepted.</h3>
+<p>There has been made an early attempt to do so with docopt lib, but we have found Pandas to be the most effective lib for our present purposes.
+Suggestions on how to do update with docopts lib are accepted.<p>